wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ## Enable or Disable Auto-Search

-When auto-search is off, after you change the time window or the search query, you need to click **Search** to get the search results.
+When auto-search is OFF, after you change the time window or the search query, to get the search results, you must click **Search** .
 Otherwise, the search runs each time you change the time window or the search query, but that might slow things down.

 To enable or disable auto-search: